sotyarena/grfctf24/Seleksi 2024/Reverse/read me that/README.md

 ## Description

-Can you give the program some input?
+Can you read what's inside the program?

 ## Hint